wsu-yale-rhig/StPicoEvent/README.md

-# STAR StPicoDst library
+# STAR StPicoEvent library

-Implementation of the STAR experiment's StPicoDst and associated utility classes in a convenient CMake wrapper, with options for different STAR Library versions of the code to be used.
+Implementation of the STAR experiment's StPicoEvent and associated utility classes in a convenient CMake wrapper, with options for different STAR Library versions of the code to be used.

 ## Dependencies